Techartflowio/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 * **Accurate G-buffer normals** on: Unity uses the octahedron encoding to store values of normal vectors in the RGB channel of a normal texture.
 With this encoding, values of normal vectors are more accurate, but the encoding and decoding operations put extra load on the GPU.
 This option does not support decal normal blending when used with the [Screen Space decal technique](../renderer-feature-decal.md#screen-space-technique).

-For more information about this setting, see the section [Encoding of normals in G-buffer](#accurate-g-buffer-normals).
+For more information about this setting, refer to [Encoding of normals in G-buffer](#accurate-g-buffer-normals).

 ## <a name="requirements"></a>Unity Player system requirements